Losant/cassandra-azure-backup/README.md

     be run when compression is enabled with -z or -j

   -j, --bzip
-    Compresses the backup files with bzip2 prior to pushing to AWS S3 This option will use additional local disk space set the --target-gz-dir to use an alternate disk location if free space is an issue
+    Compresses the backup files with bzip2 prior to pushing to Azure Storage Account This option will use additional local disk space set the --target-gz-dir to use an alternate disk location if free space is an issue